WHY WE ARE DOING IT…

 Presently, and in the future, major scientific challenges such as global climate change, habitat loss, collapsing fisheries, increased energy usage, and other societal problems must be addressed locally, nationally, and internationally.
-At the same time, in Santa Barbara county and the nation as well, the youth are falling further and further behind their global peers in science and math, resulting in the threat that fewer local youth with be prepared for careers that will address these problems in the future.
-Many current science curriculums use a cookbook approach that fails to address problem-solving skills to real-world problems.
+In Santa Barbara and the nation, the youth are falling further and further behind their global peers in science and math, resulting in the threat that fewer local youth with be prepared for careers that will address these problems..
+Many current science curriculums use a cookbook approach that fails to relate problem-solving skills to real-world problems.

 Thank you to the following sponsors:

 Rochelle Fontes, Kry and Sam Chapin, Robin Jones Allen, Ron and Patti Whitney, Joshua Ferejian, Ethan Ferejian, Rusti and Ara Ferejian, Mike Fair, Jennifer Cloud, Larry Madrigal, Dan Mudge, Mark Hanlon, Kristan Morrison and Dawn Wilson.
-We appreciate your help. 🙂